themeteorchef/uploading-files-to-amazon-s3/README.md

 ##### The Meteor Chef
 ###### \#013 - Uploading Files to Amazon S3

-In this recipe, we'll learn how to build an upload form for storing files on Amazon S3.
-We'll learn how to build the upload form, configure Amazon's bucket policy, and set up an Amazon CloudFront distribution to speed up the delivery of our files.
+In this recipe, we'll learn how to build an interface for uploading files to Amazon S3 using the edgee:slingshot package.
+We'll learn about getting an account setup on Amazon, configuring an S3 bucket, and figuring out how permissions work.
+We'll also learn how to organize our upload and validation processes using modules to make our code neat, tidy, and efficient.

 [Read on The Meteor Chef](http://themeteorchef.com/recipes/uploading-files-to-amazon-s3)